Software Engineering · DevOps · Infrastructure

 University of Pittsburgh, Pittsburgh, PA

-• Support 6 HPC clusters serving 10,000+ researchers and $90M in funded research.
+• Collaborate with cross-functional teams to support 6 HPC clusters serving 10,000+ researchers and $90M in funded research.

 Research Software Consultant